 Supervisor Cluster with NSX-T Data Center Workflow

 As a vSphere administrator, you configure the vSphere with Tanzu platform with the necessary compute, storage, and networking components.
 You can use NSX-T Data Center as a the networking stack for Supervisor Cluster.
-For more information about the system requirements, see System Requirements and Topologies for Setting Up a Supervisor Cluster with NSX-T Data Center.
+For more information about the system requirements, see System Requirements for Setting Up vSphere with Tanzu with NSX-T Data Center.

 Supervisor Cluster with vSphere Networking Stack Workflow